samlayton99/Optimal-Agentic-Swarm/README.md

 [4] Roland Pulch, Bernd Kugelmann.
 “Robust optimal control of fishing in a three competing species model,” 2018.

 [5] Miele et al. “Optimal control of a ship for collision avoidance maneuvers,” 1999.
-We give Dr. Evans, Dr. Whitehead, and other instructors at BYU teaching ACME classes permission to share our project as an example of a good project in future classes they teach.

-Xander de la Bruere, Jakob Gertsch, Sam Layton, Matt Mella, and Wilson Stoddard